Olsbergs MSE

 Olsbergs MSE, which also competes under the title OMSE, is an auto racing team founded by Swedish former rally champion Andréas Eriksson as Motorsport Evolution (MSE) in 2005.
-In 2008 it ran under the name Ford Team RS Europe, while in 2009 Swedish electro-hydraulic control systems manufacturer Olsbergs bought 50% of the team and it was renamed Olsbergs MSE.
+In 2008, it ran under the name Ford Team RS Europe, while in 2009, Swedish electro-hydraulic control systems manufacturer Olsbergs bought 50% of the team and it was renamed Olsbergs MSE.

 The team has been competing in rallycross since its creation, and was backed by Ford Performance until 2015, and again in 2018.

-The team is racing in the 2016 and 2017 Global Rallycross series with Honda Civic Coupé's, backed by Honda Performance Development and Red Bull.
-OMSE is also main Promoter of FIA World Rallycross Championship support RX2 Series (previously RX Lites).
+The team is racing in the 2016 and 2017 Global Rallycross series with Honda Civic Coupés, backed by Honda Performance Development and Red Bull.
+OMSE is also the main promoter of the FIA World Rallycross Championship support RX2 Series (previously RX Lites).